“All models are incorrect. Some are useful.” George Box

 Let me focus on the lowly t-test and also a simple two-way ANOVA (comparing two groups and time [repeated measurements]).

 A second assumption is that the data are normally distributed.
 One unusual thing about the ‘real’ world is that data are often normally distributed.
 Height, IQ and many, many other parameters are normal (or Gaussian).
 [Note: William Gossett, aka ‘Student’, was the inventor of the t-test.
 Interesting side note, he worked for Guinness and developed the t-distribution to monitor stout production.
-However, Guinness didn’t approve of any publications, hence the pseudonym, ‘Student’. ] In general, if a variable is affected by many, many different factors, it will be normally distributed.
+However, Guinness didn’t approve of any publications, hence the pseudonym, ‘Student’.
+This will not be on any test.
+Unless you become a statistician.
+In which case it is mandatory you know it.]
+In general, if a variable is affected by many, many different factors, it will be normally distributed.
 [I’ll explain the reason for this shortly.]
 We even have tests to determine if the data are normal.
 Unfortunately, almost all variables have a slight departure from normality.
 As implied in my previous blogs, if we have a large enough sample, then any statistical test will reject the null hypothesis (e.g., the data will never be normally distributed if the sample size is large enough).

 So, how bad is the effect of non-normal data?
 The answer is simply: NON-NORMALITY has almost NO EFFECT ON P-VALUES when we compare means, especially when the sample sizes are moderate.
 There is a theorem in statistics (central limit theorem) which says that as the sample size increases the distribution of means approachs the normal distribution.